directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson42.md

 {{<card header="**1st script**">}}
 The photo shows a family of three enjoying a kite-flying day in a wide open field. <br/>
 They’re all casually dressed in matching white shirts and denim pants. <br/>
-The sunlight is coming in at an angle, so it might be early evening in late spring or early summer. <br/> The mother is actually holding the kite string and flying the kite. <br/>
+With the sunlight coming in at an angle, it looks like it could be early evening in late spring or early summer. <br/>
+The mother is the one holding the string, actually flying the kite. <br/>
-The kid is running with their left arm raised, looking pretty chuffed as if he's the one flying the kite. <br/>
+Meanwhile, the child runs with his left arm raised, looking proud as if he’s the one in control of the kite.<br/>
-The father seems to be jumping, trying to catch the kite in mid-air.<br/>
+As for the father, he seems to be jumping, trying to catch the kite mid-air.<br/>
 <br/>
 I'll stop here for now, as the explanation is quite long.<br/>
 <br/>
-(103 words)
+(108 words)
 {{</card>}}